Leven, East Riding of Yorkshire: History

 It is believed that the village of Little Leven - immediately west of the present village - began as far back as the days of the Ancient Britons, though Neolithic and Bronze Age human occupation of the area is known.
 Finds from Leven 'Carrs' (marshy land) have included axe heads, leaf-shaped swords, and a spearhead.

 Three quarters of a mile west of Little Leven, at Hall Garth, is the site of Leven's former parish church - St Faith's - which was in use between 1350 and 1843.
 It is speculated that the original village of Leven was sited in its immediate vicinity though archaeological understanding of that area is sparse.

 In 1823 Leven (then spelt 'Leaven'), was a civil parish in the Wapentake and Liberty of Holderness.
 The patronage of the church was under Sir William Pennyman.
 Population at the time was 658.
 Occupations included eight farmers, three wheelwrights, two blacksmiths, two butchers, three corn millers, five shoemakers, two maltsters, two grocers, a bricklayer, a schoolmaster, a parish clerk, and the landlords of The Minerva and the Blue Bell public houses.
 Four carriers operated between the village and Beverley and Hull twice weekly.
 There were two other carriers: one taking post by foot to Hornsea four times a week; and another to Hull once a week by water transport.
 Residents included the parish rector, three yeomen, a gentleman, and a merchant.

 The 1892 Bulmer's Directory of Hull and the East Riding states that the Manor of Leven was given to the Church of St John of Beverley by Edward the Confessor, and is listed in the Domesday Book as being amongst its possessions.

 After the dissolution of the monasteries in 1547, ownership of the land reverted to the crown, to be bought by Sir Marmaduke Constable in 1557.
 About 1612, it appears that Sir Thomas Gresham owned some of the land, having received it as a gift from Queen Elizabeth I.

 There was a proposal to build a Leven railway station as part of the North Holderness Light Railway but despite appearing on tile maps at several North Eastern Railway stations, the line was never constructed.

 Leven was a small village with 400 inhabitants until 1964, after which a private housing estate was built (Barley Gate, Mill Drive, Westlands Way, Balk Close), and the village expanded to become a dormitory for workers mainly from Hull and Beverley.
 The population is now over 2,500.
 The village has two public houses: The New Inn and The Hare and Hounds as well as a member's club featuring live entertainment each week.
 Leven has amateur football, cricket and bowling teams.

-The A165 road, opened 25 May 1994, was built after a campaign by residents to bypass the village.
+After a long campaign by residents, a bypass was built for the A165 road around the eastern side of the village and opened in May 1994.